 The ICO is a small, vibrant arts organisation, reliant on the talent and enthusiasm of its staff.
-In 2003, we started with three members of staff, today we have fourteen.
+In 2003, we started with three members of staff, today we have sixteen.

 The ICO’s development is guided by the support and industry knowledge of the charity’s trustees, currently seven strong.
 Under the leadership of Dorothy Wilson as Chair, the board and management team work closely to set and monitor the strategic direction of the organisation.

 - Dorothy Wilson (Chair); Independent Consultant, Coach & Producer